semente/bak/README.md

 $ bak -s1024 user@remote:backups/`hostname -s`
 ```

-If there is a previous backup (i.e. there is a `.bak` file in the
+If a previous backup is detected, an incremental backup will
-current directory) the next backup will ignore any files older than
-the *lastfile* `.bak`.
-You must use the option `-f` to force a full
+occur.
+You must use the option `-f` to force a full backup, if
-backup, as shown in the next example.
+desired, as shown in the next example.

 **Force full backups and use a specific recipient encryption key:**